Regular & Contract Positions

 The McLaughlin Library at the University of Guelph is a vital hub, central to life on campus.
 We are focused on collaboration, integration and innovation, whether through our national leadership in Supported Learning Groups or our #1 ranking by Maclean’s magazine for the relevancy and currency of our acquisitions for the past five years.
 We are a service-driven, learner-centred, research-intensive, make-the-world-a-better-place kind of organization.

 Learn more about the library

 McLaughlin Library is made up of a diverse group of people who are highly motivated to enhance all academic and research initiatives at the University.
 Guided by our Library Management Team, our teams are dedicated to meeting the needs of all library users.
-Learn more About our Teams and view our organization chart (PDF - 100kb).
+Learn more About our Teams and view our organisation chart.